‘TREES!’: To facilitate in-person learning, Virginia schools turn to outdoor classrooms

 This was fifth-grade math and science class at Centreville Elementary School.

 “We’re going to walk around and look for the Fibonacci number sequence,” Ninde told the fifth-graders.
 Remote learners, she said, would walk around outside near their homes.
-Everyone should examine the plants they saw: “If there are three petals, write down ‘3,’ then look for 5, 8 — the numbers that make the golden ratio of nature.”
+Everyone should examine the plants they see: “If there are three petals, write down ‘3,’ then look for 5, 8 — the numbers that make the golden ratio of nature.”

-At the same time, just out of sight through a copse of trees, a first-grade class sat under a white tent listening to their teacher explain what Earth Day is, and how everyone has a responsibility to protect Mother Nature.
+At the same time, just out of sight through a copse of trees, a first-grade class sat under a white tent listening to their teacher explain what Earth Day is and how everyone has a responsibility to protect Mother Nature.
 Nia Manoleras, facing 13 kids seated on tree stumps or collapsible stools spaced six feet apart, asked her students to look up and tell her what they saw.

 “TREES!” the kids chorused.
 Manoleras asked if humans should chop down trees.